swiftype/swiftype-autocomplete-jquery/README.md

 ## Getting started 🐣

-Requires:
+Requirements:

-1. A Swiftype account.
-Sign up at [swiftype.com](http://www.swiftype.com).
+1. Site Search account.
+Sign up at [swiftype.com](https://app.swiftype.com/signup).
-2. A Swiftype Site Search engine with some data in it.
+2. Site Search engine with some data in it.

 Include the following in the header of your webpage: